michali123/Tech_Interview_Questions/README.md

 A collection of coding interview practice questions, utilzing aglorithms and data structure knowledge.

-1. Participated in Facebook ABCS Summer 2020 cohort program, preparing us for tech inteviews and overall recruiting process.
+1. Participated in Facebook ABCS Summer 2020 cohort program, prepration for tech inteviews and the overall recruiting process with Facebook engineers.
-2. CodePath program-  intense summer long training program for tech interviews.
+2. CodePath program- An intense summer long training program for tech interviews.